 Hunters and trappers are asked to exercise due caution and care for the safety and enjoyment of other visitors when using Bureau lands by obeying posted information and the rules listed below.

-General hunting, except where specifically prohibited, is allowed from October 1 – April 30.
+General hunting, except where specifically prohibited, is allowed from the first day after Labor day to May 31.
 Hunting and trapping shall take place in conformity with the laws of the State of Maine, rules of the Department of Inland Fisheries and Wildlife, and local ordinances.
 Trapping on State park or historic site land in organized townships requires the written permission of the Bureau.
-There will be no hunting allowed on State park lands or restricted zone of the Allagash Wilderness Waterway, between May 1 and September 30.
+There will be no hunting allowed in the restricted zone of the Allagash Wilderness Waterway between May 1 and September 30.

 For more information